KageSilver/yAPP/Documentation/Acceptance Tests/Profile Management.md

     - Username, which will be the email address (for now)
     - Password
 4. Select the "Sign In" button at the bottom of the panel
-5. Select the "Go to Dashboard" button
+5. Select the "Profile" button on the panel on the right of the screen
-6. Select the "Account Settings" tab at the top-right of the panel
+6. Select the "Settings" button on the bottom of the panel on the right of the screen
 7. To change your password:
     - Enter your old password in the textfield below "Old Password"
     - Enter your new password in the textfield below "New Password"